chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 <p class="about-quotebox" data-about="personal">My English accent is weird and kind of all over the place.
 But it's not French.</p>

 <p>
 I grew up in Lyon, France, to Danish parents.
 Australia was also my home for a year as a kid, speaking English with a Down Under accent, and I even held a baby koala.
 So if I blurt a word in French, sorry, <strong>three languages</strong> just keep blending in that bald head of mine.
-I do know a decent amount of Italian but lose all composure speaking to natives — <em lang="it" class="about-emoji" data-emoji="🤌">che peccato!</em> I took Japanese in high-school, but didn't apply myself, so I'm not good at it, but DuoLingo is <del>trying</del> threatening to help.
+I do know a decent amount of Italian but lose all composure speaking to natives — <em lang="it" class="about-emoji" data-emoji="🤌">che peccato!</em> I took Japanese in high school, but didn't apply myself, so I'm not good at it, but DuoLingo is <del>trying</del> threatening to help.
 Anyways, I find languages fascinating!
 </p>

 ## Profesh A.F.